 Can I read ebooks on my smart phone?
 Check the installed or available apps.
 For Android phones, the free Lithium Epub Reader from the Google apps store is a simple, no-nonsense solution.
 As the name implies, it works with Epub-format ebooks.

 Ebooks on This Site

 Any chance of better quality cover art on the PDF editions?
 For a long time there was no PDF download option owing to the time-consuming difficulty of preparing multiple PDFs optimized for various device screen sizes and printout on US quarto or A4 paper.
 Since a few people nevertheless kept clamouring for PDFs, this format was added at the end of 2017.
-All the PDFs are quick-and-dirty "one size fits all" conversions from the Epub format using a paid-for version of the software here: https://www.ebookconverter.com/.
+All the PDFs are "one size fits all" conversions from the Epub format using a paid-for version of the software here: https://www.ebookconverter.com/.
 Cover and interior art designed for ebook viewing doesn't look so good in PDF: sorry.
 If you want to try other conversion software for your own reading convenience, feel free – but please don't distribute the results.
 The Calibre package (again, see http://calibre-ebook.com/about) can also convert ebooks to PDF, but the default settings need a lot of tweaking.

 Why are so many of the ebooks' download figures counted from 12 October 2017?
 At last, an easy one.
 That was the day we added a download counter to the ebooks script.
 How many millions of copies were downloaded before Big Brother began to watch will forever be a mystery.
 More recent additions are flagged with their actual release date: XXX downloads since release on 1 November 2017, and so on.

 Thanks to Bill Burns, Bruce Gillespie, Rob Jackson, Ian Maule and Jim Mowatt for feedback and advice on compiling this FAQ.